TheMonk2121/ai-dev-tasks/PRD-B-1004-DSPy-v2-Optimization.md

 **How do we handle it?**
 - **Phased Implementation**: Start with single optimizer, validate, then add others
 - **Rollback Strategy**: Maintain ability to disable optimizations if issues arise
-- **Performance Monitoring**: Continuous monitoring of optimization impact
+- **Performance Monitoring**: Continuous monitoring of optimization impac
 - **Hardware Optimization**: Design optimizations to work within M4 Mac constraints

 **What are the unknowns?**